Analysis: Should the Mariners add another starting pitcher via free agency? Who is the best fit?

 Age in 2021: 32

-Of note: One of the more durable pitchers in baseball — 30-plus starts for seven straight seasons (2013-2019) — he missed most of this season following a dishwashing incident that required thumb surgery.
+Of note: One of the more durable pitchers in baseball — 30-plus starts for seven straight seasons (2013-2019) — he missed most of last season following a dish-washing incident that required thumb surgery.
 If the thumb is healthy, he can still be a legitimate contributor to a rotation.
 He should generate multiple, multiyear offers and may be selective beyond money offered to where he wants to sign.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.